zitadel/client-ruby/README.md

 **How do you use it?**

 1. Obtain a valid personal access token from your account.
-2. Create the authenticator with: `PersonalAccessTokenAuthenticator`
+2. Use the provided method to create an authenticator.

 **Example:**